Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 .. important::

    If the normals of adjacent faces don't point into the same general direction, simple mode will not be able to solidify the boundary between those.
-This happens if the normals are not recalculated or for example on one sided surfaces like a mobius strip.
+This happens if the normals are not recalculated or for example on one-sided surfaces like a Möbius strip.

 Complex Mode
 ------------

-This is a new solidify algorithm which can handle every geometric situation to guarantee manifold output geometry.
+This is a new solidify algorithm which can handle every geometric situation to guarantee a manifold output geometry.
-This algorithm is able to solidify shapes like mobius strips, klein bottles, architectual wall layouts and many more which the standard implementation isn't able to do.
+This algorithm is able to solidify shapes like Möbius strips, Klein bottles, architectural wall layouts and many more which the standard implementation isn't able to do.
 If the special cases are not present it is recommended to choose *Simple Mode* because the extra logic makes this algorithm much slower.

 .. note::

-   There are no options for crease in the modifier tab because crease is handled in a dynamic way.
+   There are no options for crease in the Modifier tab because crease is handled in a dynamic way.
-   The modifier will transfer the creases of the orginal mesh in a smart way to the output mesh to work with the :doc:`Subdivision Surface </modeling/modifiers/generate/subdivision_surface>` modifier.
+   The modifier will transfer the creases of the original mesh in a smart way to the output mesh to work with the :doc:`Subdivision Surface </modeling/modifiers/generate/subdivision_surface>` modifier.

 Thickness Mode